socram8888/SKSE64LoaderDLL/README.md

   - Special Edition v1.5.97 on Steam
   - Anniversary Edition v1.6.1170 on Steam
-  - Anniversay Edition v1.6.1179 on GOG
+  - Anniversary Edition v1.6.1179 on GOG

 Other version are untested, though it should also work (eg SkyrimVR).
 If you got it working, please report it so I can add it to this list!